Updated: Nov 14, 2022

 When deciding personal injury claims in California, the state employs a "comparative negligence" methodology.
 Even if you are somewhat at fault, you can seek damages from the defendant under this system.
 You have the right to recover the portion of your loss for which the defendant is responsible, even if your share of fault is greater than 50%.
-For example, in a circumstance where the court judges your damages are $1,000,000.00, the jury concludes that you are 70% at fault.
+For example, if the court judges your damages are $1,000,000.00, the jury concludes that you are 70% at fault.
 You have a right to $300,000 (30%) in damages from the defendant.
 The jury has sole authority in determining the percentage share of fault.
-As a result, it's a good idea to hire a Personal Injury Lawyer who has handled catastrophic injury cases before.
+As a result, it's a good idea to hire a California Personal Injury Attorney who has handled catastrophic injury cases before.

 Defending Your Claim in an Airplane Accident

 It might be extremely difficult to obtain genuine evidence from an airplane crash scene.
-Typically, there is no survivor to give an account of the accident, and the plane is so badly damaged that FAA investigators have a difficult time determining the cause.
-Fortunately, there is a legal doctrine known as "res ipsa loquitur" that can assist you in winning your case.
+Typically, there is no survivor to give an account of the accident, and the plane is so badly damaged that FAA investigators have difficulty determining the cause.
+Fortunately, a legal doctrine known as "res ipsa loquitur" can assist you in winning your case.
 It protects you when determining the specific cause of an aviation crash is difficult or impossible.